anacarolinedantas/anacarolinedantas/README.md

 I'm a mechatronic engineer :robot: and currently studying IT 👩‍💻.
 I am passionate about technologies and open source.

-- 🔭 Working: Intern on Systems Development
+- 🔭 Working: Web Developer Intern at Esig
-- 🌱 Learning : Full-Stack | Open-Source
+- 🌱 Learning : all about Java
-- 💬 Hobbies: Movies | TV Series
+- 💬 Hobbies: Movies and TV Series
 - 😄 Pronouns: she/her
-- ⚡ Languages: C#, Java, JavaScript, Python, C++, C
+- ⚡ Languages: Java, JavaScript, Python, C#, C, C++